Requirements for clinical and diagnostic sciences, B.S.

 - Complete the Clinical and Diagnostic Sciences core curriculum.

-- Complete the specialization course requirements specified under one of the four Clinical and Diagnostic Sciences specializations (medical laboratory science, histotechnology, nuclear medicine technology, or radiologic technology) OR complete course requirements specified under pre-professional concentration.
+- Complete the specialization course requirements specified under one of the following specializations: histotechnology, medical laboratory science, nuclear medicine technology, or radiologic technology, or pre-professional concentration.

 - Complete all Clinical and Diagnostic Sciences major program course-work with a cumulative GPA of 2.80 or higher.